Rustic buildings in Burgdorf, Idaho, give it a old-timey feel.

 Ouray Hot Springs Pool, Ouray, Colo., (970) 325-7073.
 Nestled in the San Juan Mountains of southwest Colorado and known as the "Switzerland of America," Ouray is home to five hot springs.
 The most prominent, Ouray Hot Springs Pool, resides in the heart of the postage-stamp town.

 Opened in 1926, the million-gallon pool has three sections: a hot soaking area, a body-temperature shallow zone, and a deep end with lap lanes.
 If the pool isn't relaxing enough, the adjoining fitness center maintains massage facilities.
 The town, a National Historic District, offers many outdoor activities—from hiking and biking during the summer months to skiing at nearby Telluride in the winter.

 Burgdorf Hot Springs, Burgdorf, Idaho, (208) 636-3036.
 Frequented by gold miners in the 1860s and '70s, rustic Burgdorf is deep in the Payette National Forest, about 45 miles north of McCall.
 Its 15 cabins are perfect for those who want to rough it.
 Each cabin has a wood-burning stove but no electricity.

 Burgdorf has two pools.
 Water enters the sandy-bottomed springs at 112oF and flows into the main pool (5 feet deep) at 104oF.
 A shallow pool, ideal for children, is nearby.
 Although Burgdorf appears on many maps, it has more ghosts than town to it.
 An unimproved road, open from mid-May to November, provides access to the springs.
 During winter months, the springs can be reached on cross-country skis or by snowmobile.

-This article was first published in July 2001.
+This article was first published in July 2001, but was updated in December 2015.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.